And a list of facts about Earth’s dwindling water resources

 Where’s all the water gone ?

-Water cycles more and more rapidly from a soil which is also more and more deprived of that protective soft shield of plants and trees which usually, normally, keeps tons of water within the topsoil under their shadow.
+Water cycles more and more rapidly from a soil which is more and more deprived of that protective soft shield of plants and trees which usually, normally, keeps tons of water within the topsoil under their protective shadow.

 Today, that depriving cycle is accelerated.